 Most jobs occur in major cities such as London, Manchester, Birmingham and Leeds.
 Vacancies attract intense competition, with many receiving little or no advertising.
 Consequently candidates need stamina, enthusiasm, determination and perseverance to succeed.

-Opportunities are advertised online, in newspapers, and specialist publications such as Television Today, The Stage, Radio Magazine, Media Week, Ariel and Broadcast Magazine.
-Networking, job shadowing, speculative applications and sector research are essential (directories including the Guardian Media Guide, and the Blue Book of British Broadcasting can provide useful contact information).
+Opportunities are advertised online, in newspapers, and specialist publications such as The Stage, Media Week and Broadcast.
+Networking, job shadowing, speculative applications and sector research are essential.